havishaJ/Greymodels/paper/paper.md

 # Statement of need

-With the world striving to achieve unprecedented economic and social heights, risks and uncertainties are increasingly common leading to decision makers needing to be well informed prior to any undertakings.
+With the world striving to achieve unprecedented economic and social heights, risks and uncertainties are increasingly common, leading to decision makers requiring to be well informed prior to any undertakings.

 Traditionally, explanatory models have been employed and they give good forecasts if the explanatory variables are known and properly modelled.
 The models also usually require prior assumption on the distribution of the data.
 One approach that has conventionally been employed is Regression.
 However, it has the added limitation that most of its variations depends upon means which make the model prone to outliers.
 Also, with the evolution of risk variables, we may easily remain short of holistically defining all causal variables of interest.
-Time series approaches on the other hand, have also commonly been employed, since they are considered as black box approaches and would require no explicit formalisation of the explanatories.
-However, these models require at least forty historical observations for a valid calibration of the model [@Tao2011] and in many practical instances, there may have insufficient historical data or poor information available.
+One approach to overcome the latter has been the use of time series models, since they are considered as black box approaches and would require no explicit formalisation of the explanatories.

-To ease accessibility of time series based-statistical modelling approaches to practitioners, several forecasting packages have been proposed in the literature.
+To ease access to time series modelling approaches to practitioners, several forecasting packages have been proposed in the literature.
 For instance, the fable package [@Hyndman2019] provides a collection of univariate and multivariate time series forecasting models including exponential smoothing via state space models and automatic ARIMA models.
 These models work within the fable framework, which provides the tools to evaluate, visualise, and combine models in a workflow consistent with the the package tidyverse [@Wickham2021].
 Another forecasting package is the prophet package [@Letham2021] which forecast time series data based on an additive model, where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 The package works best with time series data that have strong seasonal effects and several seasons of historical data.

-Practically, modelling approaches are often limited by unavailability of sufficient data or the requirement of some underlying statistical distribution properties in the data.
-Grey models however are able to deal with data with no prior assumption on the statistical distribution, as well as small or incomplete datasets.

-We propose the `Greymodels` app and to the best of our knowledge no package implementing grey models is available.

-Greymodels presents to the user, several grey models that cater for different data types and easily allows for predicting the short-term developing trend of a data sequence.
+Grey models however deal with data under no prior assumption of their statistical distribution, and as well as deal with small or incomplete datasets.
+We propose the `Greymodels` app and to the best of our knowledge no such package based on grey models is available.
+This package presents the user several models that cater for different data types and easily allows prediction of a short-term developing trend of the data sequence.
 Designed with ease of use in mind, `Greymodels` is intended for practitioners across all disciplines to easily harness the potential of efficient forecasting of grey models.

 # Overview